ravipandeydu/zoop-multi-agent/README.md

 3. **CORS issues:**
    - Backend is configured to allow frontend origin
    - Ensure both servers are running on correct ports

+4. **OpenAI API issues:**
+   - Verify your OpenAI API key is correctly set in `.env`
+   - Check your OpenAI account has sufficient credits
+   - Ensure the API key has the necessary permissions

 ### Port Configuration